zaphosting/docs/en/discordbot_setup.md

 sidebar_label: Setup
 ---

+**📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
+No problem!
+We also provide a video for this topic:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OoKA8UJ_N5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Connect to FTP